nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 > 💡 When executing this command, it will add the note into its module and creates a `.txt` file inside the module folder.
 The `.txt` file will be named after the newly added note name.

-> ❗ If there exists a file with the same name of the newly added note, all contents in that file will be overwritten.
+> ❗ If there is a file with the same name as the newly added note and is not registered in TermiNUS,
+> all contents in that file will be overwritten.
+>
+> To add that note, please refer to [Reloading all notes](#reloading-all-notes).

 Example: `add "coding style" "switch case identation should be aligned."`